 Today, Dr. Hobbs is an Investigator of the Howard Hughes Medical Institute and a Professor of Internal Medicine and Molecular Genetics at UT Southwestern.
 She is Director of the McDermott Center for Human Growth and Development and the Director of the Dallas Heart Study, a longitudinal, multiethnic, population-based study of Dallas County, which is now supported by the Hoffman Family Center in Genetics and Epidemiology, and by the National Center for Advancing Translational Science (NCATS).

-Dr. Hobbs has witnessed, firsthand, the power of investing in women in science and continues to advocate for the importance of inspiring the next wave of female leaders.
+Dr. Hobbs has witnessed, firsthand, the power of investing in women and girls in science and continues to advocate for the importance of inspiring the next wave of female leaders.

 Drs.
-Aldridge and Hobbs serve as inspiring examples, and both recognize the need for continued encouragement and mentorship of the next generation of women.
-This is where significant work of Lyda Hill Philanthropies comes in.
+Aldridge and Hobbs serve as inspiring examples, and both recognize the need for continued encouragement and mentorship of the next generation of women and girls in science.
+This is where the significant work of Lyda Hill Philanthropies comes in.

 Among several innovative projects, Lyda Hill and Nicole Small are expertly spearheading the efforts of IF/THEN, an initiative of Lyda Hill Philanthropies.
 IF/THEN’s mission is to further advance women in science, technology, engineering, and math (STEM) by empowering current innovators and inspiring the next generation of pioneers.